AlaYousef/portfolio-project4/README.md

 31. Scroll down to the manual deployment section and click 'Deploy Branch'.
 Hopefully the deployment is successful!

-The live link to the 'Yummy' site on Heroku an be found [here](https://pp4-yummy-d1fe3ffd7115.herokuapp.com/).
+The live link to the 'Yummy' site on Heroku can be found [here](https://pp4-yummy-d1fe3ffd7115.herokuapp.com/).
 And the Github repository can be found [here](https://github.com/AlaYousef/portfolio-project4).

 [Back to top](<#table-of-content>)